Debiased calibration estimation using generalized entropy in survey sampling: Basic setup

 \section{Basic setup}

-Consider a finite population $U = \set{1, \cdots, N}$ of $N$ units, with known $N$.
+Consider a finite population $U = \set{1, \cdots, N}$ of $N$ units, where $N$ is known.
 A sample $A$ of size $n$ is selected from the finite population using a given probability sampling design.
-We use $\delta_i$ to denote the sampling indicator variable of unit $i$ such that $\delta_i = 1$ if $i \in A$ and $\delta_i = 0$ otherwise.
+Let $\delta_i$ be the sampling indicator variable, where $\delta_i = 1$ if unit $i$ is included in the sample $A$, and $\delta_i = 0$ otherwise.
 We assume that first-order inclusion probabilities $\set{\pi_i: i \in U}$ are available throughout the population.
 We will relax this assumption later in Section \ref{ch4sec7}.